aos/temple/README.md

   # Enables dark mode
   # Note that your syntax highlighting should be changed accordingly.
 If you
-  # choose a syntax-highlighting that with a white-background it won't appear
+  # choose a syntax-highlighting with a white-background it won't appear
   # correctly.
 See https://github.com/aos/temple/pull/35
   darkmode = true

   # Enable table of contents, this can be overridden by page level parameter `toc`.
   toc = true

+  # Location of favicon.ico in the "static/" directory
+  favicon_location = "favicon.ico" # This assumes it's in static/favicon.ico

 # Builds a list page for each category given
 [taxonomies]